It Takes Courage

 When you stop trying to present a technically competent speech and focus on connecting at a human level, you will begin to enjoy speaking in public so much more.

-So what does being vulnerable mean when it comes to speaking in public?
+So what does public speaking vulnerability actually mean?
+What does it mean to be vulnerable when speaking in public, really?
 It’s not over-sharing or giving too much information.
 It’s not sharing a story, for the sake of sharing a story.